Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 In this case the Commission concluded the trustees had recognised and carefully considered the potential negative reaction that could result from the publication of the report, including before commissioning the research, the charity consulted a panel of 2,000 members, “finding considerable support for research into challenging histories, provided the findings were appropriately researched and contextualised.”

-On the one hand the Commission applauded the National Trust in recognising and carefully considering the potential negative reaction that could result from the publication of the report, including consulting in advance with 2,000 members.
+On the one hand, the Commission applauded the National Trust for recognising and carefully considering the potential negative reaction that could result from the publication of the report, including consulting in advance with 2,000 members.

 The Commission stated that the Trust could done more to clearly explain the link between the report and the Trust’s purpose, but as noted above that would seem to be self-evident.